 Our work to advance sustainability-linked value-creation at companies led us to identify two critical issues that can hamper sustainability progress.
-First, important goals often extend years or decades beyond the horizon of management teams in place today (such as "Net Zero by 2040").
-Yet the companies will not achieve these long-term goals without making near-term progress.
+First, important goals often extend years or decades beyond the horizon of management teams in place today (such as "reduce carbon intensity by 30% by 2035").
+Yet, companies will not achieve these long-term goals without making near-term progress.
 Second, many management teams do not believe that improvements in certain sustainability factors will have an impact on corporate financial performance during their tenures.

-Drawing on more than 20-years of experience of working to improve companies, we realized that appropriate management incentives could be used to bridge these gaps, and to create accountability for unfulfilled sustainability ambitions.
-In March 2021, we made a public call for all European publicly-listed companies to integrate sustainability-linked metrics into their management incentives that are 1.
+Based on our more than 20-years of experience of working to improve companies, we know that appropriate management incentives can be used to bridge horizon gaps and create accountability for unfulfilled ambitions.
+While we recognize that companies may choose to incorporate a variety of sustainability factors into their incentive plans, we generally consider climate- and decarbonisation-related metrics as most financially material (especially in high-emitting industries) and objectively defined.

+Thus, we encourage relevant portfolio companies to integrate emissions-linked metrics into their management incentives that are 1.
 Tied to the strategy of the company, 2.
-Measurable (because what is measured gets done) and 3.
-Transparent, so we and other stakeholders can see that the ambition level is high enough.
-Further, 4. the metrics should align with any important pledges that companies have made, such as net zero targets.
+Measurable (because what is measured gets done), 3.
+Transparent, so we and other stakeholders can see that the ambition level is high enough, and 4.
+Aligned with any important pledges that companies have made.